Hand, Lindor lead Indians past Royals 4-1

 Cleveland split four games with the Yankees and was swept by the Mets.
 The 2-0 loss Thursday night was called in the eighth inning after two rain delays totaling almost three hours.
 The Indians’ flight to Cleveland arrived around 4 a.m.
 Friday.

+“We had good energy anyway,” Francona said.
+“You don’t want to let games get away because you’re tired.”

-Plesac took a three-hit shutout into the sixth when Nicky Lopez led off with a single.
+Plesac took a two-hit shutout into the sixth when Nicky Lopez led off with a single.
 Plesac retired the next two hitters before Hunter Dozier hit a line drive to center.
 Oscar Mercado attempted to make a diving catch, but the ball sailed past him and rolled to the wall, giving Dozier an RBI triple.

 Junis allowed four runs in four innings and is 1-4 in six starts against Cleveland this season.
 Lindor is batting .500 (16 for 32) with four homers and 12 RBIs lifetime against the right-hander.